Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Certificates of insurance must be submitted with application.

-A copy of the insurance policy must be uploaded.
+A copy of the certificate of insurance must be uploaded.
 Please contact Risk Management at 864-1652 for additional information.

 Applicant agrees to defend, indemnify and hold the City of Springfield harmless from and against all claims, losses, and liability arising out of personal injuries, including death, and damage to property which are caused by Applicant, or arising out of or in any way connected with the activities conducted pursuant to this application.